cylu2/clean_data_project/CodeBook.md

 The output of the code are the clean data files:

-- 'X_all.csv'                ( Combines X_Test, X_train, with Labels,                size: 10299x562 )
+- 'X_all.csv'                [ Combines X_Test, X_train, with Labels,                size: 10299x562 ]
-- 'Y_all.csv'                ( Combines Y_test, Y_train, with Labels,                size: 10299x2 )
+- 'Y_all.csv'                [ Combines Y_test, Y_train, with Labels,                size: 10299x2 ]
-- 'X_mean_std.csv'           ( Subset of X_all, contains only mean() and std() data, size: 10299x66 )
+- 'X_mean_std.csv'           [ Subset of X_all, contains only mean() and std() data, size: 10299x66 ]
-- 'acivity_subject_mean.csv' ( Tidy data set of the means calculated for each activity and each subject,size: 16830x3 )
+- 'acivity_subject_mean.csv' [ Tidy data set of the means calculated for each activity and each subject,size: 16830x3 ]

-### Variables and Data Transformations
+### Variables

-Variable list

-- List of Activity Labels and Features
+* List of Activity Labels and Features

-'actLabel'  ( Data loaded from 'activity_labels.txt' with column names "Index" and "Name" ) 'features'  ( Data loaded from 'features.txt' with column names "Index" and "Name" ) 'featNames' ( Feature names copied from features$Name )
+- 'actLabel'  [ Data loaded from 'activity_labels.txt' with column names "Index" and "Name" ]
+- 'features'  [ Data loaded from 'features.txt' with column names "Index" and "Name" ]
+- 'featNames' [ Feature names copied from features$Name ]

-- Test Set
+* Test Set

-'sbjTest'   ( Data loaded from 'test/subject_test.txt' with column name "SubjectIndex" ) 'xTest'     ( Data loaded from 'test/X_test.txt' )
+- 'sbjTest'   [ Data loaded from 'test/subject_test.txt' with column name "SubjectIndex" ]
+- 'xTest'     [ Data loaded from 'test/X_test.txt' ]
-'yTest'     ( Data loaded from 'test/Y_test.txt' with column name "ActivityIndex" ) 'nTest'     ( Number of data in the test set )
+- 'yTest'     [ Data loaded from 'test/Y_test.txt' with column name "ActivityIndex" ]
+- 'nTest'     [ Number of data in the test set ]

-- Training Set
+* Training Set

-'sbjTrain'  ( Data loaded from 'train/subject_train.txt' with column name "SubjectIndex" ) 'xTrain'    ( Data loaded from 'train/X_train.txt' )
+- 'sbjTrain'  [ Data loaded from 'train/subject_train.txt' with column name "SubjectIndex" ]
+- 'xTrain'    [ Data loaded from 'train/X_train.txt' ]
-'yTrain'    ( Data loaded from 'train/Y_train.txt' with column name "ActivityIndex" ) 'nTrain'    ( Number of data in the training set )
+- 'yTrain'    [ Data loaded from 'train/Y_train.txt' with column name "ActivityIndex" ]
+- 'nTrain'    [ Number of data in the training set ]

-- Combined Set
+* Combined Set

-'sbjAll'    ( A combined dataset of sbjTest and sbjTrain ) 'xAll'      ( A combined dataset of xTest and xTrain ) 'yAll'      ( A combined dataset of yTest and yTrain ) 'nAll'      ( Total number of the combined dataset = nTest + nTrain )
+- 'sbjAll'    [ A combined dataset of sbjTest and sbjTrain ]
+- 'xAll'      [ A combined dataset of xTest and xTrain ]
+- 'yAll'      [ A combined dataset of yTest and yTrain ]
+- 'nAll'      [ Total number of the combined dataset = nTest + nTrain ]

-- Subset of X with mean() and std()
+* Subset of X with mean() and std()

-'meanFeatIndex'    ( Indices of the columns that contain Mean() ) 'stdFeatIndex'     ( Indices of the columns that contain Std() ) 'meanStdFeatIndex' ( Indices of the columns that contain both Mean() and Std() ) 'meanStdFeatures'  ( Feature names of the columns that contain Mean() and Std() ) 'meanStdX'         ( X data of the columns that contain both Mean() and Std() )
+- 'meanFeatIndex'    [ Indices of the columns that contain Mean() ]
+- 'stdFeatIndex'     [ Indices of the columns that contain Std() ]
+- 'meanStdFeatIndex' [ Indices of the columns that contain both Mean() and Std() ]
+- 'meanStdFeatures'  [ Feature names of the columns that contain Mean() and Std() ]
+- 'meanStdX'         [ X data of the columns that contain both Mean() and Std() ]

+* Tidy Data

-'cleanFeatNames'   ( Descriptive Feature Names )
+- 'cleanFeatNames'   [ Descriptive Feature Names ]
-'gpXAll'           ( xAll data grouped by subject ) 'meanXAll'         ( A table of mean values for each activity and each subject ) 'tidyXAll'         ( A tidy data set of meanXAll that contains three columns: Activity, Subject, and Mean )
+- 'gpXAll'           [ xAll data grouped by subject ]
+- 'meanXAll'         [ A table of mean values for each activity and each subject ]
+- 'tidyXAll'         [ A tidy data set of meanXAll that contains three columns: Activity, Subject, and Mean ]